LSDtopotools/LSDCodingBlog/_posts/2015-10-23-Github-pages.md

 ---
 layout: post
-title: Managing repository websites
+title: Managing repository websites without having to checkout the gh-pages branch (by SMM)
 excerpt: "How you manage a project website in GitHub."
 categories: articles
-author: SMM
 tags: git, website
 ---